Hogs of War: Reception

 Hogs of War received less positive remarks towards the graphics used.
-Radakovic stated the game's graphics were mediocre and the game contained too much "texture warping and simple models."
+Radakovic stated that the game's graphics were mediocre and the game contained too much texture warping and simple models.
 Steinburg also called the graphics "strikingly primitive", and the game's graphics were "dated".
 Provo commented that the games' graphics did "nothing to elicit inspiration or excitement" during a campaign, and also commented that the single-player was dull.
 J.C.
-Barnes of AllGame commented that the graphics were simplistic and "devoid of fancy textures."
+Barnes of AllGame commented that the graphics were simplistic and devoid of fancy textures.

-The game drew comparisons to Worms and Worms Armageddon with Radakovic saying that Hogs of War is "essentially a 3D version of [Worms]" and that "while it brings along some of the positive points of Worms, it fails to capture the same hilarious gameplay, adding little with the new 3D world".
+The game drew comparisons to Worms and Worms Armageddon with Radakovic saying that Hogs of War is "essentially a 3D version of Worms" and that "while it brings along some of the positive points of Worms, it fails to capture the same hilarious gameplay, adding little with the new 3D world".
 A group of reviewers for GameFan went further, saying Hogs of War is similar as "Worms [but] it's missing that charm only Worms can deliver".
 Provo stated that the "all-around nuttiness" of the game lifted it into the same realm as Bomberman or Worms.

 Retrospective reviews of Hogs of War have been positive.
+In 2012, WhatCulture called Hogs of War a 'forgetten gem'.

-In 2018, Aaron Birch and Ryan Lambie of Den of Geek ranked Hogs of War 58 out of 60 of the most underrated games of the PlayStation, stating, "This turn-based strategy game got a bit of a lukewarm reception on its release in 2000, but we’d argue that it’s worth overlooking its more annoying quirks."
-In 2022, GameRants Martin Geoffrey listed Hogs of War as one of the 10 most unappreciated PS1 games stating that "By modern standards it's an incredibly dated game, both in terms of visuals and gameplay, however, it still remains unique in the gaming landscape".
+In 2018, Aaron Birch and Ryan Lambie of Den of Geek ranked Hogs of War 58 out of 60 of the most underrated games of the PlayStation, saying that this turn-based strategy game got a lukewarm reception on its release in 2000, but is now considered to be an overlooked classic.
+In 2022, GameRants Martin Geoffrey listed Hogs of War as one of the 10 most unappreciated PS1 games stating that by modern standards it's an "incredibly" dated game, both in terms of visuals and gameplay, but it still remains unique in the gaming landscape.
+Some critics refer to the game as a cult classic.

+Legacy

-On 13 February 2008, Infogrames announced Hogs of War 2 for Nintendo DS, Wii, PlayStation 2 and Windows.
-It was scheduled for release in April 2009, but was not released.
+In February 2008, Infogrames announced Hogs of War 2 for Nintendo DS, Wii, PlayStation 2 and Windows.
+It was scheduled for release in April 2009, but was never released.
 During this period, Infogrames was experiencing financial problems and was reincorporated as Atari, SA.
-Lead programmer Jacob Habgood described the game as being a "European phenomenon" but that it didn't sell well in the US.
-Habgood commented that these poor global sales may have been a reason for no sequel for the title.
+Lead programmer Jacob Habgood described the game as being a "European phenomenon" but that it didn't sell well in the United States.
+Habgood commented that these poor global sales may have been a reason there was never a sequel for the title.

-A remastered edition, known as Hogs of War: Reheated started production in March 2019, with no official release date.
 Stone Sword Games created a card game based on the video game called Hogs Of War: The Card Game, which was released in 2020 after being crowdfunded through Kickstarter.
 This was followed by a crowdfunded board game called Hogs of War: Miniatures Game, which was released in 2022.

+The game was reprinted in the “Gremlin Vol. 2” compendium for the Evercade system in 2025.